ShareX/sharex.github.io/docs/region-capture.md

 Remove part of the capture, usually to shorten an image or remove irrelevant space.

-## Capturing monitors and fullscreen
+## Capturing monitors and the full screen

-While region capture is open, you can quickly capture a monitor or fullscreen without manually dragging a region:
+While region capture is open, you can quickly capture a monitor or the full screen without manually dragging a region:

-- Press **Space** to capture fullscreen.
+- Press **Space** to capture the full screen.
 - Press **1**, **2**, **3**, and so on to capture a specific monitor.
 - Press **~** to capture the active monitor.